farukdozo/2runs/readme.md

 - **Important Note:** There is already `2runs.zip` in `builder` that you can extract and play the game immediately if you don't want to edit the code.

 ### Gameplay
-2runs is a platformer in which you have to play 2 characters and complete 2 different levels simultaneously.
+2runs is a platformer in which you have to play 2 characters and complete 2 different levels at the same time.
 Your goal is to simply reach the end of the level as fast as you can with both characters.
 There are no any items/stars/points that you have to collect, only enemies that you can either shoot or avoid.
 Also make sure to avoid falling and hitting red tiles, as they will kill you as well.
 You only have 1 life, so if either character dies, you have to start everything over again.

 #### Player controls and mechanics